Basics & Rules:

-In order to determine the value of the goods and/or services to which GST will be applied, we have two different sets of rules according to the type of consideration the seller receives.
+To determine the value of the goods and/or services to which GST will be applied, we have two different sets of rules according to the type of consideration/payment (refer Q.2) the seller receives.

-- In this case, the consideration can be calculated as the sum of the value of supply and the GST imposed upon the value of supply.
-In this case, the consideration is also equal to the total amount that you pay to a supplier when you purchase an item or a service.
+In this case, the consideration can be calculated as the sum of the value of supply and the GST imposed upon the value of supply.
+The consideration is also equal to the total amount that you pay to a supplier when you purchase an item or a service.
 (Consideration = Value of Supply + GST on Value of Supply)

 What do you mean by consideration under GST and why is it so important?